monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

     <img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/5.degree_vs_earnings.png" alt="Diversity Boxplots">
   </div><br/>

-I thought asking this question could help a potential student decide what kind of degree he wanted to get in order to secure his future.
+I thought asking this question could help a potential student decide what kind of college he wanted to attend in order to secure his future.
 To help answer this question, I took the average Median Earnings 10 years after Entry across the highest degrees each university offered.
-The salaries ranged from $24,036 for universities offering Associate’s Degrees as their highest degree to $45,232 for universities offering a Graduate degree as their highest degree.
+The salaries ranged from $24,036 for universities offering Certificate Degrees as their highest degree to $45,232 for universities offering a Graduate degree as their highest degree.
 The median for the data is right around $33,516.
 Of course, it is important to be aware that correlation doesn’t always equal causation, and for this reason, the potential student shouldn’t simply jump at the first opportunity to attend a university offering graduate degrees.
-There could be confounding variables, like the program itself, the student’s work ethic, and the student’s past academic success, among others.
-Despite this, the bar graph above should help the potential student, at least start his research into what programs to apply to and give him a data-based foundation of the relationship between earnings and the highest degree offered at a school.
+There could be confounding variables, like the program itself, the student’s work ethic, and the student’s past academic success, etc. Despite this, the bar graph above should help the potential student, at least start his research into what colleges to apply to and give him a data-based foundation of the relationship between earnings and the highest degree offered.

   2. Is there a relationship between the size of the university and faculty salary?